ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 \text{a}_{3}(t+1) = \textbf{satlins}(1.2\text{a}_{3}(t))
 $$

 This means that regardless of the initial values, $\text{a}_{i}(0)$, the first and third elements are multiplied by a number larger than $1$.
 Therefore, if the initial value of this element is negative, it will eventually saturate at $-1$; otherwise it will saturates at $1$.
-The second element will be dereased until it saturates at $-1$.
+The second element will be decreased until it saturates at $-1$.

 Like before, considering the input pattern of the not-so-perfect Type B parcel, $\textbf{p} = \left[\matrix{ -1\cr 1\cr -1} \right]$, to test the Hopfield network, the outputs for the first three iterations would be: